-AH: Do you feel like it took a long time to get some sort of, like, praise?
+AH: Do you feel like it took a long time to get some sort of praise?

-BG: Well, yeah because many… Well, first of all, when we went to CBGB’s one of the most common ways to describe bands was- certainly the Ramones or Talking Heads or Television or Patti Smith or, you know, Blondie or any of them – “No commercial potential.”
+BG: Well, yeah because many… First of all, when we went to CBGB’s one of the most common ways to describe bands was- certainly the Ramones or Talking Heads or Television or Patti Smith or Blondie or any of them – “No commercial potential.”

 AH: To get big.

 BG: To go anywhere, to get anywhere, to get signed.
 Everybody outside of downtown New York wouldn’t be interested.
-And we were only interested because, you know, it was something to do that we didn’t have to pay for.
-You know? [laughs]
+And we were only interested because it was something to do that we didn’t have to pay for. [laughs]

 BG: I mean, a guy would get in a band not to become world famous or even rich, it was just to get a beer and a girl.